chase-west/ProteinCrafter/README.md

 # High Protein Recipe Finder

 # Overview
-High Protein Recipe Finder is a sophisticated Python application designed to help you discover high-protein recipes and explore a wide range of calorie options.
+ProteinCrafter is a sophisticated Python application designed to help you discover high-protein recipes and explore a wide range of calorie options.
 With its seamless integration with the Edamam API and local SQL database, you can now embark on a culinary journey to find delectable high-protein dishes.

 # Features
 - High-Protein Recipe Search: Discover a vast collection of high-protein recipes, tailored to your dietary preferences.